 CREATE AN INTERNAL PROCESS FOR COLLECTING ACCOUNTS RECEIVABLE

 One of the main reasons that a customer doesn’t pay on time is because there was an issue.
 Whether this is because the product was damaged, there was no purchase order made available, the incorrect quantity was delivered or any other issue, these can be avoided.
 By working proactively and putting in a process to ensure that these types of issues do not occur again can eliminate almost half of you’re collection issues.

-- Send an email to your customers as soon as they go past due
+- Send a past due email to your customers as soon as their payment is late

 - Make a follow-up phone call to customers as soon as you send out an invoice to ensure they received it

 - Work through your past due list by putting customers into buckets based on how late they are (0-30, 31-60, 61-90, 91-120, or 120+)

 - Keep track of customer’s trade credit reports and get alerted when their score begins to decline